LC-Lang/Lambda-Code/README.md

 ```

 ## Contributing to Swirl
 We welcome contributions to Swirl!
-If you have an idea for a new feature or have found a bug, please open an issue in the project repository.
-To contribute code to Swirl, fork the repository, create a new branch, and submit a pull request.
+To start contributing to Swirl, fork the repository, create a new branch, make the changes, and submit a pull request.
 Read the [Docs](https://swirl-lang.vercel.app/docs/) for more info.

 ## Issues and feature request